Training in Professional Psychology and Counseling

 Evaluation: Trainees receive informal feedback often during the academic year.
 Evaluations are elicited from clients each semester.
 A formal evaluation is provided to the practicum student at the end of the each semester.

-Application Due Date: Applications are reviewed starting January 2nd and should preferably be submitted by February 1.
-We currently have openings for the 2014-2015 academic year.
-Applications will be reviewed on a rolling basis until all positions are filled.
+Application Due Date: Applications are reviewed starting January 17th and should preferably be submitted by February 1.
+We currently have openings for the 2017-2018 academic year.
+We will be notifying applicants of acceptance on Monday, February 27th as per externship guidelines of the PSYDNYS-NYNJADOC.
+If we have openings after the matching period is over, applications will be reviewed on a rolling basis until all positions are filled.
 Applications should include the following:

 - A letter of interest, including a statement describing self, training and professional goals;

 - A current resume;